What Is 40 Of 8

 • Q: What is the easiest way to calculate percentages?

 A: The decimal method is often considered the easiest because it involves a simple multiplication.
-On the flip side, choose the method you find most comfortable and understand the best That's the part that actually makes a difference.
-Turns out it matters..
+Even so, choose the method you find most comfortable and understand the best Worth keeping that in mind..

 • Q: How can I calculate a percentage without a calculator?